LeetLLM

 1mps built: True 2mps available: True 3selected device: mps 4output shape: (2, 2)

-• built = True, available = False usually means supported backend exists but OS, hardware, or runtime access is missing
+• built = True, available = False usually means the backend exists in the package, but OS, hardware, or runtime access is missing.

-Check your reasoning before moving on: is_built() answers "does this wheel even know about MPS?" while is_available() answers "can this specific machine use it right now?"
-Strong answer keeps those two questions separate.
+is_built() answers "does this wheel even know about MPS?" is_available() answers "can this specific machine use it right now?"
+Keep those two questions separate.

 On a Mac training run, one small step usually looks like this: